sal55/langs/mfeatures.md

     mapmodule pc_assem => pc_assemc when ctarget

-Where, when 'import pc_assem' is encountered, it will instead import 'pc_assemc' (in this case a dummy module with empty functions). 'ctarget' can be a built-in flag or one set with compiler options/
+Where, when 'import pc_assem' is encountered, it will instead import 'pc_assemc' (in this case a dummy module with empty functions). 'ctarget' can be a built-in flag or one set with compiler options.

 This keeps the contents of each module clean.
 (Look at some C system headers to see what happens with most code is a patchwork of #if/#ifdef blocks.)